|Email @law.cardozo.yu.edu||Cardozo Gmail|

 ANGEL is a course web system used by the faculty and law school administration.
 Your initial username and password are the same as the defaults for your YUWireless account.
 Many faculty use ANGEL to post web readings or assignments or past exam questions; faculty may also use ANGEL to send email to a class or to host a discussion board.
 The law school administration uses ANGEL to post important notices or documents and to communicate via email with students.
 Also, some student groups and clubs use ANGEL for communicating with their members.
 You have personal space in your ANGEL account for the storage or backup of files.
 ANGEL supports its own internal email system.
 (ANGEL email is not the same as Cardozo Gmail.)
 ANGEL email is sent only from within ANGEL itself.
 You cannot send an email from Cardozo Gmail @law.cardozo, AOL, or Hotmail into ANGEL.

 Softest is used for taking in-class exams.
+SofTest is supported for Macs using OS X 7 through OS X 9 and on Windows Vista, 7 and 8.
 It creates a shell on your laptop that blocks you from using files on your laptop and from going on the network.
 SofTest offers a basic word processor that allows you to type your exam answer and use familiar shortcuts for copying, pasting, etc. You are not required to type answers for law school essay exams; you may hand-write exams in bluebooks.
 If you do take an in-class essay exam using a laptop, you must use SofTest.
 Multiple choice exams must be taken on a laptop running ExamSoft.
 The SofTest application gets updated each semester.
 The law school provides the SofTest software and offers training before each exam period.
+The law school does not lend laptops to students.

 The university uses Gmail in Google Apps for its student email system.
-Addresses are set up as email@example.com, although a middle initial or number may be used if your name is not unique.
+Beginning in July 2014, the username appearing before @law.cardozo.yu.edu is the same as the username for ANGEL and wifi.
+Addresses assigned earlier are set up as firstname.lastname@example.org, although a middle initial or number may be used if your name is not unique.
 Initial passwords are assigned by the university and are sent to the email address that appears in your student record.
 Google Apps for Education also includes Google Drive, Calendar, Chat, and Sites.
 You can explore the Cardozo Google Apps Question and Answer Guide for basic information.

 Setup for and use of the major computing systems are introduced during your law school orientation.
 Instruction in the use of computer-assisted legal research services, such as LexisNexis, Westlaw, and Bloomberg Law is required as part of the law school curriculum.
-Web-based interactive lessons from the Center for Computerized Legal Instruction, known collectively as CALI, can be played on the library computers or on individual laptops.
+Web-based interactive lessons from the Center for Computerized Legal Instruction, known collectively as CALI, are available to all law school students.
 Questions about and troubleshooting for any of these resources can be directed to the reference librarians.

 The Law Library provides audio/visual support for the law school.
 Law school classes are not videotaped, but practice rounds for various competitions or other types of class projects may be videotaped and viewed on the web.